neonkingfr/obsdfreqd/README.md

 - battery saving while keeping responsiveness when needed (which apm -L doesn't do)
 - reduce heat or electrical coil noise when on powerplug because the new default assuming mainboard and CPU can manage itself doesn't work well
 - reduce power consumption for system on powerplug while staying performant enough
+- provide setings for minimum and maximum frequency available in some automatic mode (people may have $reasons to use this)

 # Relation to the OpenBSD project